 Hot or cold backups?

 Many backup vendors offer the choice between “hot” or “cold” storage options.

-Hot backups or storage refers to data you or your company needs access to fast or frequently—such as business-critical files or data that’s vital to daily operations.
+Hot backups or storage refers to data you or your company need access to fast or frequently—such as business-critical files that are vital to daily operations.
 Hot storage is typically more expensive but offers the convenience of easy, quick accessibility.

 On the flip side, you won’t need to access all data regularly or in a rush.
 Cold storage would be beneficial for things like archived financial documents.

 Cyber security departments and experts have long recommended following a 3-2-1 approach for data backups.
 Put simply, this rule recommends:

 Keeping three copies of files—the original and two backups.